trestles/ios-notes/ios-notes.md

   Sidekiq is ALL about workers
   do things restart in Sidekiq
 21. UIScrollView
+  - contentSize
 22. UIPopoverController
+  - primarily for iPad
 23. UIStoryboard, UIStoryboardSegue
    - can have multiple storyboards
 24. UIBezierPath
+   - can clip to path
 25. CALayer - for border
+26. CLManager / MKMapView
+    * how to get Latitude and Longitude

+27. Better Custom Drawing - PTL91